JackitudilinksG/HTF3_Spotify/README.md

 # HackToFuture 3.0 Spotify Queue

-A collaborative music queue system built for HackToFuture 3.0, allowing teams to add songs to a shared Spotify playlist with controlled playback.
+A collaborative music jam system built for HackToFuture3.0, allowing teams to add songs to a shared Spotify jam session with controlled playback.

 ## 🎵 Features